 Before I caused myself some undue damage, I thought it only fair to begin a correspondence with Murad Alam—the study’s lead author.
 I was surprised to find that even Alam wanted to draw a distinction between the study’s findings and the splashy nuance-lite headlines they spawned.

 “Put simply, there is a good chance that facial exercises can be helpful in improving mid-face volume loss in some patients, but this doesn't mean that they can replace a face lift or neck lift, or fillers and neuromodulators, or laser resurfacing,” he says adding that dermatologists and plastic surgeons are experts in facial rejuvenation who can offer patients many highly effective, extremely safe procedures that can dramatically improve facial appearance.
 “These procedures provide a greater degree of improvement than facial exercises, and can certainly improve a greater range of facial features than facial exercises.
 Still, facial exercises may be used in combination with dermatologic procedures to possibly augment the overall result.”

 So essentially, any improvements I’d see would be slight and confined to my mid/lower face.
 I could possibly deepen the deepening crevices on my forehead.
 And any improvements would pale in comparison to what a plastic surgeon could do for me in 25 minutes.
 The amount of hedging the study's lead author used when describing facial exercise’s efficacy urged me to tuck Carole’s book away and begin looking at the next most feasible items my friend swears by.
+Crystals.